 Preheat oven to 400°F.

-Sprinkle with the fresh oregano (or a generous dusting of dried Greek oregano and serve at once.
+Sprinkle with fresh Greek oregano (or an extra dusting of dried) and serve hot.

 * Oregano is generally classified into two categories: Mediterranean and Mexican.
 Despite the shared name and similar flavors, these are two completely different species.
 Greek oregano, also known as wild marjoram, tends to be the most savory, earthy, and aromatic of the Mediterranean oregano varieties.
 Greek oregano is also very easy to grow.